 Here is the pie crust recipe given to me in 1995 at our first pastorate in Marquette, Michigan.
+This was long before we ever dreamed of our own business, David's Garden Seeds®.
 For all of my life, I had wanted to be able to make flaky, delicious pie crust.
 In Home Economics class when I was in Junior High School, the teacher said we had to use two knives to cut the dough when we mixed it, or we had to use a pastry cutter.
 She showed us how to use two knives.
 I never mastered the technique.

 Fast forward many years later when David was pastoring his first church in Marquette in 1995.
 There was a lady at church who made delicious pies.
 (My pie crusts were like concrete blocks.
 They looked okay but you couldn't get a knife to go through them!)
 I cannot remember the lady's name but we had her and her husband over to our house for dinner.
 When she was finished eating, she got up, went over to my kitchen counter and started opening cabinet doors.
 I asked her what she was doing.
 She said she was going to find my flour and teach me how to make pie crust.
 I was pretty excited because her pie crusts were the best I had ever had.

 She pulled out flour, salt, and Crisco.
 She said Butter Flavored Crisco was the best and I just happened to have some.
 She found a big bowl, some measuring cups and measuring spoons, my rolling pin and a fork.
 We were off...